DocsCredential formatsmDocsStandards and technology

 The ISO/IEC 18013-5:2021 standard was created to standardise certain aspects in a Mobile Driver Licences (mDLs) ecosystem.
 It defines the interface for a mobile device to present an mDL to a verifier using a digital wallet in a close proximity scenario.
 This includes data structure and important security features enabling the verifier to validate the mDL.

-The ISO/IEC 18013-7 technical specification was created to augment capabilities defined in the ISO/IEC 18013-5 standard, mainly by enabling the presentation of an mDL to a verifier on-line.
-This standard specifies two protocols to support online presentation of mDLs - Device retrieval messages and OpenID for Verifiable Presentations (OID4VP).
+The ISO/IEC 18013-7:2024 technical specification was created to augment capabilities defined in the ISO/IEC 18013-5 standard by enabling using a browser to present an mDL to a verifier remotely (online).
+This standard specifies two protocols to support online presentation of mDLs - RestAPI and OpenID for Verifiable Presentations (OID4VP).
 MATTR mDocs implement the latter, which defines a mechanism on top of OAuth 2.0 to enable online verification of verifiable credentials, including mDLs.

 The ISO/IEC TS 23220 standard series (currently under development) aims to generalise applications of this technology for more use cases, broadly referred to as Mobile Documents or mDocs.
-ISO/IEC TS 23220-4 is compatible with ISO/IEC 18013-5 while introducing additional capabilities such as web-flows.
+ISO/IEC TS 23220-4 is compatible with ISO/IEC 18013-5 and ISO/IEC 18013-7 while introducing additional capabilities such as holder authentication.

 MATTR mDocs have a generic format that can be presented with any claims and can be used in many scenarios - purchasing age-restricted items, opening bank accounts, renting or sharing cars, going through airport security, accessing secure locations and more.